Raja Narasimha

 Raja Narasimha is a 2003 Indian Kannada-language romantic action film directed by Muthyala Subbaiah and written by Posani Krishna Murali.
 The film stars Vishnuvardhan along with Ramya Krishna and Raasi in the prominent roles.
 The film was produced by Medikonda Amaravathi under the Sri Venkataramana Productions banner.

 The film released on 21 March 2003 to generally positive reviews from critics.
 However, the film failed commercially at the box office.

-The same story was later used in the Telugu movie Palnati Brahmanayudu which released six weeks after the release of this movie.
-However, that movie added few sequences which were not there in this movie like the train moving in reverse gear.
+The same story was later used in the Telugu movie Palnati Brahmanayudu which released six weeks after the release of the original movie.
+However, that movie added few sequences which were not there in the original movie like the train moving in reverse gear.